 Needless to say, the next morning, I headed back north towards the Shenandoah.

 Sedrick cleared me to get another week of refresher training before my next test date.
+Even though he was still raw with me, he was willing to let bygones be bygones.

 Rocky, one of the newer instructors, accompanied us for the test.
 This time, our pass rate surpassed that of the US Navy Seals.
 I survived the parallel maneuver by the skin of my teeth, and even Rocky closed his eyes and crossed his fingers.